peterszabo79/HangmanGame/README.md

   ![wrongcaracter](/images/wrong.jpeg)

 ### Features Left to Implement
-- Whis to add levels -easy-medium-hard to the words, let the user make a choice
+- Wish to add levels -easy-medium-hard to the words, let the user make a choice

 ## 4. Technology
 These are the Technology I used for this project.